The Melee Library

 An opponent is staggered if they have reduced options or are feeling nervous.
 This is a guide about exploiting that.

-Omni explains what it means to have a positional advantage and adjusting it.
+Omni explains what it means to have a positional advantage and how different players will react based on their positions.

 Cunning Kitsune talks about creating, building, and sustaining control of a match and dictating the flow of the game.